-Development of educational materials: Part 3
+Development of nutrition and health educational materials: Part 3

 Amy Joy, Professor